 This ministry promotes healthy living, wellness and disease prevention through efforts of a Faith Community Nurse who acts as advisor, counselor, educator and advocate for members of the congregation.
 This program offers screening for blood pressure on Wednesday evenings from 5:30-6:30 p.m. and on the third Sunday of each month.

 This 13-week program provides support for those grieving the loss of a loved one.
 Sessions are held in the fall and spring.
+Learn more about the program on the GriefShare website.
 Check the church calendar for the next scheduled session.

 ⮞Neighbor Helping Neighbor